smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 more explicit conventions allows them to be followed more easily, i.e. you must not perform assertions in
 PageObjects<a href="#ext-10-note-2"><sup id="ext-10-note-2-reverse">1</sup></a>.
+Conventions which are open to interpretation are sure to be a point of contention and complicate code reviews.

 Takeaway
 ===============================================================================

 This turned out to be an interesting week and a great learning opportunity.
-I learnt the importance learning the conventions of a codebase before I get too far developing something new.
+My big takeaway was the importance of learning a codebase's conventions before trying to contribute.

 Although my first review did not go smoothly the reviews since then have been much better.
-I am very happy the maintainers have been receptive to my suggestions for streamlining things for new contributors.
-Together we have applied some of my thoughts for making the conventions easier:
+I am very happy the maintainers have been receptive to my suggestions.
+Together we have applied some of my thoughts for making the conventions easier for new contributors:

 * **Build It Into Your Design** - Make the right thing to do, the easiest thing.
 * **Automate Coding Standards** - Don't make me think.